 Meanwhile Ilchester market ended in 1833.
 The jail closed in 1843 and the fairs died out in the late 19th century.
 The corporation was dissolved in 1889.

 Furthermore from the end of the 13th century, Ilchester sent two MPs to parliament.
 This privilege was ended in 1832.

 In 1801 Ilchester had a population of 942.
 By 1831 the population was over 1,000.
 However, the population of Ilchester declined from the mid 19th century and by 1901 it was less than 600.

 The population recovered in the late 20th century but today Ilchester is still a pretty village though it does have a cheese industry.
-Today the population of Ilchester is about 2,000.
+In 2022 the population of Ilchester was just over 2,000.